cvisb/curated-alignments/README.md

 Ebola: NP -NNN- VP35 -NNN- VP40 -NNN- GP -NNN- VP30 -NNN- VP24 -NNN- L

-For each alignment, a maximum likelihood (ML) phylogeny is reconstructed with RAxML using the general time-reversible (GTR) nucleotide substitution model, gamma-distributed rates among sites and bootstrap resampling with 500 (LASV) or 100 (EBOV) replicates.
+For each alignment, a maximum likelihood (ML) phylogeny is reconstructed with IQ-TREE with ultrafast bootstrap approximation (1000 replicates).

 We will be releasing such curated alignments periodically to be used by the broader community for downstream analyses.